 During a bankruptcy case, you should still file all your required business tax forms and try to make your tax payments.
 Check out your government’s website for information on what happens to debts that are wiped out during bankruptcy, and tax information for different types of businesses.

-Another option may be to sell or wind down your business without declaring bankruptcy, which could save you time and money as you can avoid the court system and attorney fees.
+Another option may be to sell or wind down your business without declaring bankruptcy, which could save you time and money as you can avoid the court system and solicitor fees.
 There are companies and individuals that can help you list your business for sale and find buyers.